 Our first instinct might be to do a second pass, applying each dictionary entry a second time to expand the data further.
 Our second instinct might be to do multiple passes with the dictionary, repeating the process until all bytes which appear as dictionary keys have been replaced.
 However, if we look more closely at the dictionary's organization, we should eventually realize that if we simply apply the dictionary entries from right to left, instead of from left to right, then all of the values should get expanded in a single pass.

 With this hypothesis, we can see the structure for a more plausible compression algorithm.
 The program takes the original data, and scans it to find the most commonly appearing two-byte sequence.
 It then replaces this two-byte sequence with a single byte value which currently does not appear in the data.
 It then repeats this process, continuing until no two-byte sequence appears more than twice in the data.
-In fact, this compression algorithm has a name: It is known as "re-pair" compression — short for "recursive pairs".
+In fact, this compression algorithm has a name: It is known as byte pair encoding — or sometimes as "re-pair" compression, short for "recursive pairs".

 (And this can account for some of the patterns we see in the dictionary.
 The dictionary is built up from left to right while compressing, thus it needs to be applied from right to left when decompressing.
 Since dictionary entries often refer to previous entries, it makes sense that the second and third bytes would frequently be lower in value than the first byte.)